Restoring peace biggest challenge in BTR: Himanta | Politics

 - India

-Assam Chief Minister Himanta Biswa Sarma on Saturday said restoring peace and normalcy in Bodoland Territorial Region (BTR) has been the biggest challenge for the United People's Party Liberal (UPPL) -led government in BTR in its first year.
+Assam Chief Minister Himanta Biswa Sarma on Saturday said restoring peace and normalcy in Bodoland Territorial Region (BTR) has been the biggest challenge for the United People's Party Liberal (UPPL)-led administration in BTR in its first year.

-Peace is a prerogative for development and the government has been able to win the confidence of people in taking the narrative of growth forward, the chief minister said.
-Speaking at a programme here to mark the completion of the first year of the UPPL-BJP-GSP (Gana Suraksha Party) government in BTR, Sarma congratulated BTR chief executive member (CEM) Promod Boro and his colleagues on the achievement.
+Peace is imperative for development and the government has been able to win the confidence of people in taking the narrative of growth forward, the chief minister said.
+Speaking at a programme here to mark the completion of the first year of the UPPL-BJP-GSP (Gana Suraksha Party) administration in BTR, Sarma congratulated BTR chief executive member (CEM) Promod Boro and his colleagues on the achievement.

-The people of BTR have also understood that peace is necessary for the development and they have been equal partners of the government in ensuring that violence is a thing of the past in the region, he said.
+The people of BTR have also understood that peace is necessary for development and they have been equal partners of the territorial administration in ensuring that violence is a thing of the past in the region, he said.

 Sarma also outlined various developmental activities in the BTR region, including implementation of several clauses of the BTR Accord like financial assistance to surrendered NDFB militants, making Bodo language an associate language of the state and initiatives for withdrawal of criminal cases against ex-rebels.